kelvinmo/lightcontainer/README.md

 *global alias*, which applicable for all classes created by the container.
-This can be done by calling the `set` method with the name of the class or interface to be replaced in the first argument, and the name of the concrete class alias as the second argument.
+This can be done by calling the `set` method with the name of the class or interface to be replaced in the first argument, and the name of the concrete class as the second argument.

 ```php
 $container->set(FooInterface::class, FooInterfaceImpl::class);